 When it comes to looking after your health, it’s easy to forget about your feet.
-But given you could walk about 128,000 km in your lifetime, healthy feet are an important part of your overall wellbeing.
+But healthy feet are an important part of your overall wellbeing.
 Foot problems can have a huge impact on your quality of life.
 If they occur, podiatrists can help.

 What does a podiatrist do?

 Podiatrists are experts in foot, ankle and lower limb health.
 They can help to prevent, diagnose and treat a wide range of conditions including: